Study of two-spin entanglement in singlet states: Maximal states

-The expression for $|\Psi^4 \rangle$ [in Eq. (\ref{fh})] assumes the homogenized superposed form shown in Eq. (\ref{hom}) for two linearly independent sets of solutions of the coefficients in Table \ref{table1}; the two sets of solutions are $\{r_1e^{i \theta_1}= e^{i 2\pi/3}, r_2 e^{i\theta_2}= e^{i 4\pi /3}\}$ and its complex conjugate.
+The expression for $|\Psi^4 \rangle$ [in Eq. (\ref{fh})] assumes the homogenized superposed form shown in Eq. (\ref{hom}) for two linearly-independent sets of solutions of the coefficients in Table \ref{table1}.
+The two sets of solutions are $\{r_1e^{i \theta_1}=- e^{i 2\pi/3}, r_2 e^{i\theta_2}= e^{i 4\pi /3}\}$ and its complex conjugate.
 The states corresponding to these solutions are

 and its complex conjugate.
 In the above equation, $\omega_3=e^{i 2\pi /3}$, i.e., a cube root of unity.
-The above state is the well known Higuchi-Sudbery (HS) state for four qubits \cite{HS}.
+The above state is the maximally entangled state for four spins studied in Refs. \cite{HS,plastino}.